-What Do You Mean by Type of Belt Drive?
+What is Various Type of Belt Drive?

 As previously stated, belt drives can now handle a wide range of speeds and power transfer requirements.
 This has inspired more research and development, resulting in various types of belt drive designs.
 All engineers should be aware of the numerous varieties to make an informed decision when selecting a belt drive for their application.
 There are seven primary types of belt drives:

 - Closed or crossed belt drive.

 - Compound belt drive